kamax-matrix/mxisd/docs/backends/rest.md

 # REST backend
-The REST backend allows you to query arbitrary REST JSON endpoints as backends for the following flows:
+The REST backend allows you to query identity data in existing webapps, like:
+- Forums (phpBB, Discourse, etc.)
+- Custom Identity stores (Keycloak, ...)
+- CRMs (Wordpress, ...)
+- self-hosted clouds (Nextcloud, ownCloud, ...)

+It supports the following mxisd flows:
 - Identity lookup
 - Authentication

+To integrate this backend with your webapp, you will need to implement three specific REST endpoints detailed below.

 ## Configuration
 | Key                            | Default                               | Description                                          |